๐Ÿ”’Network Security and Forensics

 Why This Matters

 These best practices appear throughout certification exams and real-world scenarios because they represent the foundational strategies that separate secure networks from vulnerable ones.
-Don't just memorize what each practice does—understand which layer of defense it addresses, what attack vectors it mitigates, and how it preserves evidence for forensic analysis.
-When you can explain the "why" behind each control, you're ready for any exam question they throw at you.
+Don't just memorize what each practice does.
+Understand which layer of defense it addresses, what attack vectors it mitigates, and how it preserves evidence for forensic analysis.
+When you can explain the "why" behind each control, you can handle any exam question on this material.

 Identity and Access Management

 Controlling who can access what remains the first line of defense.
-Authentication verifies identity; authorization determines permissions—and getting both right prevents the majority of security incidents.
+Authentication verifies identity; authorization determines permissions.
+Getting both right prevents the majority of security incidents.

 Implement Strong Access Control Measures

-• Principle of least privilege—users receive only the minimum permissions necessary to perform their job functions, reducing attack surface
+• Principle of least privilege means users receive only the minimum permissions necessary to perform their job functions.
+This directly shrinks the attack surface: if a compromised account only has read access to one database, the damage stays contained.

-• Role-based access control (RBAC) assigns permissions to roles rather than individuals, simplifying management and audit trails
+• Role-based access control (RBAC) assigns permissions to roles rather than individuals, simplifying management and audit trails.
+When someone changes departments, you swap their role instead of editing dozens of individual permissions.

-• Regular access reviews ensure terminated employees and role changes don't leave orphaned accounts that attackers can exploit
+• Regular access reviews ensure terminated employees and role changes don't leave orphaned accounts.
+These dormant accounts are prime targets for attackers because no one is watching them.

 Enforce Strong Password Policies